acid23m/yii2-multipage/README.md

 Multi-Page
 ==========
-Manage content on page that depends on URL query.
+Manage content on page that depends on URL query or Geo data.

 Installation